T0biii/gluon-docker/README.md

 The build process can be configured with build arguments(not ATM):

     #docker build --build-arg FFMD_VERSION=tags/v0.38-beta.1 -t ffmuc-experimental .

+You can run the container with some env to change the Version

+	docker run -e "FFMUC_REPO=https://github.com/freifunkMUC/site-ffm" -e "FFMUC_VERSION=stable" ffmuc-experimental

 To start the container with an arbitrary command, you can: